cypress-io/cypress-documentation/content/guides/references/best-practices.md

 Having a `baseUrl` set gives you the added bonus of seeing an error if your server is not running during `cypress open` at the specified `baseUrl`.

-<DocsImage src="/img/guides/cypress-ensures-baseUrl-server-is-running.png" alt="Test Runner with warning about how Cypress could not verify server set as the baseUrl is running"></DocsImage>
+<DocsImage src="/img/guides/cypress-ensures-baseUrl-server-is-running.png" alt="Cypress App with warning about how Cypress could not verify server set as the baseUrl is running"></DocsImage>

 We also display an error if your server is not running at the specified `baseUrl` during `cypress run` after several retries.